tiffanydbrown/c1023-code-solutions/sql-join/sql-join-quiz-notes.md

   You can temporarily rename columns or tables by using aliases. select "table1 name"."joined column name" as "alias", "table22 name"."joined column name" as "alias"

 - How do you create a one-to-many relationship between two tables?
+  You create a one-to-many relationship between two tables by selecting multiple columns from one table.

 - How do you create a many-to-many relationship between two tables?
+  You can create a many-to-many relationship between two tables by selecting multiple columns from one table, and joining multiple tables together.

 ## Notes